Miss Earth 2025

-Miss Earth 2025 (billed as the Silver Lining Edition) was the 25th edition of the Miss Earth pageant, held at the Okada Manila, in Parañaque, Metro Manila, Philippines, on 5 November 2025.
+Miss Earth 2025 was the 25th edition of the Miss Earth pageant, held at the Okada Manila, in Parañaque, Metro Manila, Philippines, on 5 November 2025.

 Jessica Lane of Australia crowned Natálie Puškinová of the Czech Republic as her successor at the conclusion of the event.
 This marks the country's second victory in the history of the pageant, following their first win in 2012.

+Puškinová’s elemental court includes Sóldís Ívarsdóttir of Iceland as Miss Earth-Air, Trịnh Mỹ Anh of Vietnam as Miss Earth-Water later on dethroned, after that was replaced by Waree Ngamkham as new Miss Earth-Water, was previouly name as Miss Earth-Fire, and Joy Barcoma of the Philippines was proclaimed as new Miss Earth-Fire.